Kerala State Film Award for Best Actor

 The first Kerala State film Awards ceremony was held in 1970 with Sathyan receiving the award for Kadalpalam (1969).
 As of 2025, Mammootty is the most honoured actor with seven awards.
 Mohanlal has won the award six times.
 Actors Bharat Gopy and Murali have won the award four times.
 Prithviraj Sukumaran is the youngest recipient at age 24 for Vaasthavam (2006).
-(Note: In 1986, Mohanlal received the award for T. P. Balagopalan M. A. at age 26.)There were five years when there was a tie for the winner—Rajit Kapur and Murali shared the honour in 1998, Fahadh Faasil and Lal in 2013, Nivin Pauly and Sudev Nair in 2014, Jayasurya and Soubin Shahir in 2018, and Biju Menon and Joju George in 2021.
+(Note: In 1986, Mohanlal received the award for T. P. Balagopalan M. A. at age 26.)
+There were five years when there was a tie for the winner—Rajit Kapur and Murali shared the honour in 1998, Fahadh Faasil and Lal in 2013, Nivin Pauly and Sudev Nair in 2014, Jayasurya and Soubin Shahir in 2018, and Biju Menon and Joju George in 2021.
 The recent winner is Mammootty for Bramayugam (2024).

 Winners

-Mammooty is the most frequent winner with seven awards.
+Mammootty is the most frequent winner with seven awards.
 He is also the most recent winner in 2025.

 Prithviraj Sukumaran is the youngest recipient of the award (at age 24), for his role in Vaasthavam (2006).